 If you’re a redhead, you’re well aware that your hair is pretty much your number one defining characteristic.
-And if you weren’t born with fiery, red locks (a.k.a. you dye your hair), you know that your crimson hair color can fade away pretty easily.
+And if you weren’t born with fiery red locks (AKA you dye your hair), you know that your crimson hair color can fade away pretty easily.
 That’s why it’s absolutely essential to be well-versed in the maintenance and extra TLC your color-treated hair so badly needs.
-Luckily, we’re here to offer easy-to-follow advice for maintaining your gorgeous red tint.
+Luckily, we’re here to offer easy-to-follow advice for avoiding faded red hair.
 So, what are you waiting for?
 Add these eight tips to your hair care routine today!

-Without further ado, here’s how to care for your red hair!
+Without further ado, here’s how to care for your red mane!

 Since fading can happen, consider coloring your hair a shade or two darker than what you actually want in order to prolong the appearance of your dyed ‘do.
-If you’re an at-home color kind of gal, try the L’Oréal Paris Superior Preference, which is available in a variety of red shades.
+If you’re an at-home color kind of gal, try the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color, which is available in a variety of red shades.

 After you’ve washed your hair, make sure to put as much care into the way you brush it as you put into the products you use to care for it.
 While wet hair seems more manageable than dry hair, it’s not a good idea to brush through it.
 So, think twice before yanking a regular old brush through your strands—instead, pick up a brush designed specifically for wet hair to reduce the possibility of breakage.

 Give your pretty red hair a break!
 Instead of using blow-dryers, flat irons, and curling wands to style your strands, air dry it instead.
-Your natural texture coupled with your gorgeous hue is a pairing that can’t be beat!
-Apply the L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray to damp hair, braid, and allow your hair to air dry.
+Your natural texture, coupled with your gorgeous hue, is a pairing that can’t be beat!
+Apply a texture spray on damp hair, braid, and allow your hair to air dry.
 Once your strands are dried, remove your braid to reveal effortless waves.
 So pretty!

 When your strands are in need of a refresh, reach for a dry shampoo to disguise your oily roots.
-Just make sure to pick up a can that has an invisible formula, like the L’Oréal Paris Extraordinary Clay Dry Shampoo, rather than one that will leave white residue on your red color.
-This dry shampoo is formulated with three refined clays to help refresh hair between shampoos.
-Hold the can six to eight inches away from your head, then spray the dry shampoo directly onto oily roots and lightly throughout the rest of your hair, brushing it through.
+Just make sure to pick up a can that has an invisible formula, rather than one that will leave white residue on your red color.

-It’s inevitable: Eventually, your red hair color will fade.
+It’s inevitable: Eventually, you’ll be stuck with faded red hair.
 But that’s not necessarily a bad thing!
 If you don’t feel like touching up your roots, lived-in roots are totally of the moment, so go ahead and rock them proudly.